SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

-## Context Parameter Used in All Calls
+## Context parameter used in all calls